webrecorder/browsertrix-crawler/README.md

 The Docker container provided here packages up several components used in Browsertrix.

 The system uses:
- - `oldwebtoday/chrome` - to install a recent version of Chrome (currently chrome:84)
+ - `oldwebtoday/chrome` or `oldwebtoday/chromium` - to install a recent version of Chrome (currently chrome:90) or Chromium (see below).
  - `puppeteer-cluster` - for running Chrome browsers in parallel
  - `pywb` - in recording mode for capturing the content